thomas-xin/Encodec-Stream/README.md

 - A simple use case for playing a .ecdc file without needing to process all data would be `py ecdc_stream.py -d <ecdc_file> | ffplay -f s16le -ac 2 -ar 48k -i -`.
 - Encoding any song to .ecdc can be done via `ffmpeg -i <song> -f s16le -ac 2 -ar 48k - | py ecdc_stream.py -b <bitrate> -e <file>`.
 - If not specified, the cuda-device automatically takes a random GPU if possible, falling back to CPU inference otherwise.
+- The `-i` "info" mode of the program outputs a yaml-style list as follows (example):
+  - Version: 192
+  - Duration: 244.3668125
+  - Bitrate: 24
+  - M: encodec_48khz
+  - AL: 11729607
+  - NC: 16
+  - LM: False
+- When decoding (`-d`), the initial window size may be increased by specifying the bufsize (`-b`) parameter.
+This defaults to 1, which starts with a window size of 1 (lowest latency, Õ(2n) time complexity), increasing by 1 each time (amortised constant latency, Õ(n + sqrt(n)) time complexity).
+A value of 2 would start with a window size of 2 (slightly higher latency, Õ(3n/2) time complexity), increasing by 2 each time, and so on.
+  - A value of 0 may be specified to bypass the windowing completely, which will buffer the entire file before outputting (similar to the original Encodec implementation).
+This reduces the overhead to 0% or Õ(n) immediately, but has the drawback of much higher latency particularly on weaker hardware or longer files.

 ## Hardware Requirements
 - A NVIDIA GPU (minimum GTX650) is recommended for both performance and efficiency, however any CPU with ~50 GFLOPS of performance (minimum Ryzen 5 5625U) should be capable of decoding and playing a realtime audio stream.